 - 1. Encourage a variety of housing types and densities that meet the needs or residents at all stages of life. - 2.
 Encourage energy-efficiency investments to increase long term affordability. - 3.
-Support the Dayton Housing Authority to provide safe and affordable housing opportunities and related supportive services.
+Support the development and preservation of safe, quality, affordable housing.